-Requirements for projection systems were defined in Section 9.4.3.6.1 Normative Requirements: Projector Secure Processing Block.
+Physical Security of Sensitive Data.
+Specific requirements for projection systems are defined in Section 9.4.3.6.1.

+Normative Requirements: Projector Secure Processing Block.
 As explained there, the type 2 SPB - also referred to as a projector SPB - is permitted to be opened for maintenance.
-To assure adequate protection of signals and circuits within the projector SPB, the following address physical requirements, and are in addition to those of Section 9.4.3.6.1 Normative Requirements: Projector Secure Processing Block.
+To assure adequate protection of signals and circuits within the projector SPB, the following address physical requirements, and are in addition to those of the above noted sections:

-The projector SPB shall be designed for two types of access: "security servicing" and "non- security servicing."
-Security servicing is defined as having access to the companion SPB's output image essence signal and/or the projector SPB access opening detection circuits and associated signals.
+The projector SPB shall be designed for two types of access: "security servicing" and "non-security servicing."
+Security servicing is defined as having access to Security-Sensitive Signals, which are the companion SPB's output image essence signals or image signals derived from said output signals, or the projector SPB security access opening/detection circuits and associated signals.

-For non-security servicing (i.e., maintenance), the above signals / circuits shall not be accessible via the SPB's maintenance door opening(s).
-In other words, there shall be a partition that separates security-related signals/circuits from the non-security related maintenance accessible areas, and access to security related areas shall not be possible without causing permanent and easily visible damage.
+- For non-security servicing (i.e., maintenance), Security-Sensitive Signals shall not be accessible via the SPB's maintenance door opening(s).
+In other words, there shall be a partition that separates security-related signals/circuits from non-security related maintenance accessible areas, which shall serve as the boundary of the type 2 SPB and deny access to Security-Sensitive Signals, without causing permanent and easily visible damage. - Security servicing shall trigger a security access opening event per Section 9.4.3.6.1.
+Normative Requirements:

-Security servicing shall be performed only under the supervision of the projector manufacturer per Section 9.5.2.3 Repair and Renewal.

-- Projector SPB access doors or panels shall be lockable using pick-resistant mechanical locks employing physical or logical keys, or shall be protected with tamper-evident seals (e.g., evidence tape or holographic seals). - Protection from external probing of security-sensitive signals (i.e., image essence and access opening/detecting circuits and signals) shall be provided by assuring barriers exist to prevent access to such signals via ventilation holes or other openings
+Projection Systems, and be performed only under the supervision of the projector manufacturer per Section 9.5.2.3.
+Repair and Renewal.
+The triggering and clearing (i.e., reset) of a security access opening event shall be respectively logged as an "SPBOpen" and "SPBClose" security log, per Section 9.4.6.3.8.
+Log Record Information. - Projector SPB access doors or panels shall be lockable using mechanical locks employing physical or logical keys, and shall be protected with tamper-evident seals (e.g., evidence tape or holographic seals).
+Alternatively, projector SPB access doors or panels shall be lockable using pick resistant locks employing physical or logical keys. - Protection from external probing of Security-Sensitive Signals shall be provided by assuring barriers exist to prevent access to such signals via ventilation holes or other openings.

-In summary, the projector SPB physical perimeter provides for maintenance access and access door opening detection, and the internal design enables access for non-security related servicing.
+In summary, the projector SPB physical perimeter provides for unencumbered maintenance access, and security-critical signals are protected via security access opening door locks and opening detection.
 Exhibition visual inspection is relied upon to detect physical abuse that might allow compromise of, or access to, decrypted image essence.